TixiaoShan/LIO-SAM/README.md

   - **Zigzag path**: if your lidar and IMU data formats are consistent with the requirement of LIO-SAM, this problem is likely caused by un-synced timestamp of lidar and IMU data.
 I encounter this issue when I use Ouster lidar, which gives inconsistent lidar timestamp.

-  - **mapOptimization crash**: it is likely caused by GTSAM.
+  - **mapOptimization crash**: it is caused by GTSAM.
 Please install the GTSAM specified in the README.md.
-More similar issues can be found in [here](https://github.com/TixiaoShan/LIO-SAM/issues).
+More similar issues can be found [here](https://github.com/TixiaoShan/LIO-SAM/issues).

 ## Paper